SERVICES DURING THE COVID-19 PANDEMIC

 Evaluations are a multi-step process.
-Beginning with a parent interview, several sessions are scheduled for the assessment of the child/young adult, including formal assessment tools, observations of parents and children/young adults together, a school observation (during non-pandemic times), and often a home visit (via video during the current pandemic), concluding with a detailed parent feedback session.
+Beginning with a parent interview, several sessions are scheduled for the assessment of the child/young adult, including formal assessment tools, observations of parents and children/young adults together, a school observation (depending on the status of the pandemic), and often a home visit (via video during the current pandemic), concluding with a detailed parent feedback session.
 Feedback sessions for adolescents/young adults also may be included.
 Types of evaluations include:

 - Diagnostic: The Autism Diagnostic Observation Scale-Second Edition (ADOS-2) as part of a battery of tests for individuals suspected of having an autism-spectrum disorder.

-- Psychoeducational: Includes assessment of intellectual, academic, adaptive, and social-emotional/behavioral functioning.
+- Psychoeducational: Includes assessment of intellectual, academic, neuropsychological, adaptive, and social-emotional/behavioral functioning.

 - Developmental: Includes assessment of cognitive, speech-language, motor, adaptive and social-emotional functioning.

 The nature of treatment depends on the individual’s level of functioning and can range from Floortime, play therapy, and more traditional talk therapy.
 Several initial intake sessions are used to determine an appropriate individualized treatment plan for each family.
 Parents are an integral part of treatment and participate in various ways.
 Sessions may include parents and children working together, as the we directly teach parents strategies .
 Individual parent sessions also are an integral part of treatment.
-We work closely with schools and other treatment providers in order to develop a cohesive team approach to treatment.
+We work closely with schools and other treatment providers in order to develop a cohesive team approach to intervention.